chris-fellows/cf-monitor/README.md

 - Local file & content.
 E.g. Check that overnight process has created a log file for current day and it contains "COMPLETED SUCCESSFULLY".
 - Local time within tolerance (HTTP time/NIST time/NTP time)
 - Memory.
 - Ping.
+E.g. Ping an external server to check that there is external connectivity.
 - REST endpoint.
+E.g. Check that a particular REST endpoint is available.
 - Run process.
 E.g. Run a particular PowerShell script and check that the exit code is 0.
 - SMTP connection.
 - SOAP endpoint.
 E.g. Check that SOAP endpoint returns specific content.
 - TCP/UDP socket.
+E.g. Try to connect to specific IP & port.
 - SQL.
-E.g. Query that returns all anomaly records from a particular table.
+E.g. Check if SQL query returns any anomaly records from table X.
 - HTTP endpoint.
 E.g. Check that the Login page is available for a web application.

 Actions